Twelver Shi'ism: Organizing

-At the beginning of the ninth century, once again Shia flourished and it was due to the translation of scientific and philosophical books from other languages to Arabic, Al-Ma'mun giving freedom to the propagation of different religious views and his interest in intellectual debates.
-Under the rule of al-Ma'mun, Shia was free from the political pressures and was somehow at liberty.
+At the beginning of the ninth century, once again Shia Islam flourished due to the translation of scientific and philosophical books from other languages to Arabic, and the Abbasid caliph Al-Ma'mun giving freedom to the propagation of different religious views and his interest in intellectual debates.
+Under the rule of al-Ma'mun, Shia was free from the political pressures and was at liberty.
+Following the Fourth Fitna, the caliph faced Shia uprisings.
+To legitimize his rule, al-Ma'mun summoned the eighth Imam, Ali al-Rida, to Khorasan and appointed him as heir apparent.
 In the fourth/tenth century, the weaknesses in the Abbasid government and coming up the Buyid rulers caused the spread, strength and open propagation of the Shi'ism.
-From the fifth/eleventh to the ninth century many Shia kings appeared in the Islamic world who propagated the Shi'ism.
+From the fifth/eleventh to the ninth century many Shia kings appeared in the Islamic world who propagated the Shia Islam.